Hello! This is my first Doctor Who Fanfic, I hope you enjoy it!

 The Doctor didn't answer Rose; still staring at the door.

-She turned and looked.
-Standing by the door, back to them, was somehow, absurdly, someone in a bride costume.
+Standing by the door, back to them, was somehow, absurdly, a red-headed bride.

 "Hello?"
-Rose called.
-Made a move to dash toward her.
+Rose called, and started toward her.
 The Doctor grabbed Rose's wrist, held her in place, a grip both restrictive and reassuring.
-She flashed him a questioning glance; he was tight-lipped, eyes wide.
+She flashed him a questioning glance; he was tight-lipped, eyes wide, and shook his head, slightly.
 Rose could practically hear the cogs of his brain ticking over, trying to figure out how someone could have entered his TARDIS without being invited.

-The bride turned – she was older, older than Rose, with a shock of red hair.
+The bride turned – she was older than Rose.
 She yelped at them.
 Rose jumped.

 "Who are you?" the bride demanded.